New Jersey Alimony and Spousal Support Attorney

 In New Jersey, alimony is determined based on the principle of fairness and the specific circumstances of each case.
 The court considers several factors, including the length of the marriage, the financial resources and earning capacity of each spouse, their age and health, the standard of living established during the marriage, and the contributions made by each party to the marriage.
 Other factors such as the needs of any dependent children, the distribution of property, and the tax implications are also taken into account.

 It's important to note that alimony is not automatically awarded in every divorce case.
 The court carefully evaluates the financial situation and needs of each spouse before making a determination.
-However, with the assistance of experienced New Jersey spousal support lawyers, you can present your case effectively and ensure that your rights are protected.
+However, with the assistance of experienced Spousal Support in NJ, you can present your case effectively and ensure that your rights are protected.

 Who Qualifies for Spousal Support?